-Even today, there is no specific treatment option proven to be effective for amiodarone lung toxicity.
+Even today, there is no specific treatment option that is effective for amiodarone lung toxicity.
 One effective approach is to stop using the drug.

 It is sad to note though that it might take months for the body to eliminate amiodarone after the last dosage.
-As for cases of less serious forms of lung toxicity, the lungs often improve steadily once the drug is no longer used.
+In addition, as for cases of less serious forms of lung toxicity, the lungs often improve steadily after stopping the intake of the drug.

-When it comes to ARDS triggered by amiodarone intake, high doses of steroids are usually given.
+When it comes to ARDS due to amiodarone intake, the doctor provides high doses of steroids.
 The drug is also given in other forms of amiodarone lung toxicity.